 Looking for some last minute Easter activities?
 Here are some of my favorites from around the web- there are so many great ideas being shared I had a hard time choosing!
 I also created two new, free printables for you so keep reading to grab your copies!

 Easter Activities for Preschool and Kindergarten

 Remember the visual discrimination activities I shared for Thanksgiving and Halloween?
-I created another one with Easter eggs!
+I created another one with Easter plastic eggs!
 If you’re not sure what it is or why it’s important you can read my What is Visual Discrimination? post.

 The visual discrimination Easter egg activity requires very little prep.
 Just print the task cards- there are six included, and cut apart.
 Give one card to each child in your small group.
 The children will place a small manipulative like an Easter eraser, bingo chip, or Unifix cube on top of the two eggs that are the same on their card.
 Be sure the manipulatives are age-appropriate for your students to avoid choking hazards.

 I’ve mentioned before how much my students have always loved The Tale of Peter Rabbit year after year.
 They can really relate to that naughty little bunny who doesn’t listen to his mother!
 I created this simple positional words game to capitalize on the children’s interest.

 In the story, Peter hides in a watering can to escape the wrath of Mr. McGregor.
 The printable game includes nine watering can cards and one Peter Rabbit card.
 Cut the cards apart and place the watering cans in a pocket chart or lay them face up on a table if you have a small group.
 The game is designed to have three rows of three watering cans to encourage the children to use the words top, middle, bottom, and corner.
 You could also include the words right and left if your children are old enough to grasp this concept.